JeffCohen/workbook/books/kiei925/3-ruby/1-introduction/4-operators.md

 ## Arithmetic Operators

-Here's how we do basic math in Ruby.
+Let's do some basic mathematics.
 We use an asterisk `*` for multiplication, `/` for division, `**` for exponentiation, and `%` for modulus (remainder arithmetic).